Large tracts of fertile, cheap land led to huge bonanza farms in the late 19th century

 The blacksmith shop on the F.A.
 Bagg farm, a restored bonanza farm near Mooreton, N.D.

-The Red River forms the border between North Dakota and Minnesota, and flows north into Canada, where it empties into Lake Winnipeg.
+The river forms the border between North Dakota and Minnesota, and flows north into Canada, where it empties into Lake Winnipeg.
 The valley is extremely fertile and, even in the 1870s, was ideal for the use of large farm machinery, being flat and treeless with no stones or rocks.